• Pending

 Date

-New Hampshire Supreme Court reversed trial court and held that statewide property tax scheme designed to pay for schools that allows a locality to retain any tax revenue in excess of what the district needs to fund an adequate education does not not violate a state constitutional clause empowering the legislature to levy “proportional” taxes on all New Hampshire residents.
-Also held that the state tax agency’s practice of setting negative local tax rates in unincorporated places with minimal or no education costs to offset nearly or completely the statewide rate does violate that clause.
+The New Hampshire Supreme Court, on appeal of partial summary judgment, held that a statewide property tax scheme that allows a locality to retain tax revenue in excess of what the district needs to fund an adequate education did not violate a clause requiring education-related taxes to be “uniform in rate.”
+The court held that the state tax agency’s practice of setting negative local tax rates in unincorporated places with minimal or no education costs to offset the statewide rate, however, did violate that clause.

 Opinions, Briefs and other Documents